TheOdinProject/curriculum/new_course/1_programming_fundementals/loops.md

 end
 ~~~

-This example shows the flexibility advantage of a `while` loop: it will run until it's break condition is met, which could be for a variable number of loops or a number of loops that is initially unknown.
+This example shows the flexibility advantage of a `while` loop: it will run until its break condition is met, which could be for a variable number of loops or a number of loops that is initially unknown.
 Who knows if your prospective prom date will say "yes" the first, fourth, or seventy-ninth time you ask?
-Although, in real life, after the 20th attempt, you should really just take "no" for an answer.
+Of course, in real life, you should really just take "no" for an answer the first time.

 ### For Loop